-Internal Branding: Branding From the Inside Out
+Internal Branding: From the Inside Out

-Your staff is one of your greatest assets so tap into them
+Your staff is one of your greatest assets

 We spend days and sometimes even weeks or months developing our "marketing message."
 We examine and experiment with taglines and logos.
 It's not unusual for us to spend hours of overtime determining our company colors before we set out to launch.
 There is, however, an area that's almost always forgotten in the planning phase of a new company or the restructuring of an old one.
 That area involves training staff to understand and to reflect our message and brand.